Indonesian Aerospace N-219: Development

 The Indonesian Directorate General of Civil Aviation issued a type certificate on 18 December 2020.

+On 8 December 2021, a memorandum of understanding was signed by the Indonesian Aerospace and PT Infoglobal Teknologi Semesta/Infoglobal to integrate maritime surveillance aircraft (MSA) mission systems into the N-219.
+It will be based on a previous system that also installed on the Indonesian Navy's NC-212 Maritime Patrol aircraft.

+CEO of Indonesian Aerospace Gita Amperiawan stated in September 2024 that the N-219 has entered serial production, with the first production aircraft planned to be the Amphibian variant and slated for the Indonesian Army.
+The company aimed to complete the Army type certification for N-219 in 2027 and deliver the first aircraft at the same time.
+The military variant has sliding door for medical evacuation, logistics and troop transport.

 Design

 The N-219 is twin-engine, 19-seater transport aircraft designed for multi-purpose missions in remote areas.

 It is intended to operate in and out of remote, semi-prepared airstrips; suitable to conditions in Indonesia's archipelago.

-It was developed from the CASA C-212 Aviocar and, like that design, is also of all metal construction.
-It is claimed that it will have the largest cabin volume in its class (6.50 x 1.82 x 1.70m).

-A flexible door system to allow a multi-purpose missions for transporting passengers and cargo.
+The experience of building licensed CASA C-212 Aviocar has aided the Indonesian Aerospace on designing the N-219, and like that design, is also of all metal construction.
+It is claimed that it will have the largest cabin volume in its class (6.50 x 1.82 x 1.70m) and a flexible door system to allow multi-purpose missions for transporting passengers and cargo.
 The aircraft is designed to comply with FAR 23 (commuter category aircraft).

-Priced at $5.8-6 million, slightly lower than the Viking DHC-6 Twin Otter, the 190 knots cruise aircraft is intended for cargo and passenger transport, troop transport, military surveillance, search and rescue, and medevac operations, with a possible amphibian version later.
+Priced at US$5.8-6 million, slightly lower than the Twin Otter, the 190 knots cruise aircraft is intended for cargo and passenger transport, troop transport, military surveillance, search and rescue, and medevac operations, with a possible amphibian version later.
 Sixty percent of the materials are domestically produced and local suppliers produce landing gear parts, rubber components and tooling.